 2. Turn on auth and wire JWTs into RLS so identity flows from login all the way to the row.

-3. Expose the API — auto-generate REST/GraphQL rather than hand-writing CRUD endpoints.
+3. Expose the API, auto-generate a REST API rather than hand-writing CRUD endpoints.

 4. Add storage and email as you need uploads and lifecycle messages.